akaase/hw-10-file-io/README.md

 # Part 2: Have You Seen My Stapler?

-Now we have generated a TPS report... but it isn't finished — there are still a couple of things left to do!
+Now we have generated a TPS report... but it isn't finished.
+There are still a couple of things left to do!

 You notice that the performance review of you and your friends are pretty bad... so let's change your performance reviews in the system. :smiling_imp:

 Copy your `part1.py` file into `part2.py` file and make your changes in the new file.

 1. Add a field called `review_finished` to each employee.
 The value for every row should be `yes`.
    * **Hint 1**: You figure you can just add this field to each dictionary inside the loop
    * **Hint 2**: Don't forget to update the headers in the report!
 1. Change everyone's `performance_review` to `excellent`...
 Unless it's your boss Bill Lumbergh or someone with the `job_title` of `Consultant`.
 In that case, make their `performance_review` value `poor`.
 (Hehehe)
 1. Re-generate the TPS Report and make sure your new program does the job.
 1. Enjoy the rest of your (fictional) Saturday!

 **Hint**: Don't forget that you can always write a function if your code starts getting too long!